Thermodynamic sampling of materials using neutral-atom quantum computers

 The graphene supercell used in these calculations contains 78 atomic sites (Fig.~\ref{fig:graphene_model}\textbf{a}).
 This cell was selected because it naturally accommodates the nanoflake structure shown in Fig.~\ref{fig:graphene_model}\textbf{c}.
 Nitrogen dopants were introduced in concentrations ranging from one to ten atoms per cell, corresponding to 1.28\%–12.8\% nitrogen.

 For the DFT dataset, we begin by generating configurations at random while enforcing that no two structures are related by the symmetries of the pristine graphene supercell.
 From this pool of symmetry-inequivalent configurations (SICs), we select a subset of size $N_{\text{train}}^{\text{SIC}}$ for explicit DFT evaluation.
-Each chosen SIC is relaxed at constant pressure, and its energy is then assigned to all symmetry-equivalent configurations (SECs) obtained by applying the space group operations of the underlying graphene lattice.
-In this way, a set of $N_{\text{train}}^{\text{SEC}}$ labelled structures is generated and used to fit the Rydberg Hamiltonian parameters.
-The same symmetry-based expansion is used for the test set.
-This symmetry-aware workflow allows us to construct a substantially larger training dataset than would be possible from direct DFT calculations alone.
+Each chosen SIC is relaxed at constant pressure, and its energy is then assigned to all symmetry-equivalent configurations (SECs) obtained by applying the space group operations of the underlying graphene lattice. {The SECs do not correspond to additional DFT calculations; they are included in the regression so that all symmetry-equivalent sites receive the same fitted parameters in the Rydberg Hamiltonian.} In this way, a set of $N_{\text{train}}^{\text{SEC}}$ labelled structures is generated and used to fit the Rydberg Hamiltonian parameters.
+The same symmetry-based expansion is used for the test set. {The distribution of SICs and SECs across nitrogen concentrations is reported in Supplementary Table~S1.}

 Formation energies were referenced to molecular nitrogen and pristine graphene, ensuring that the energy of pure graphene is set to zero.
 Because \textsc{CRYSTAL23} employs localised basis sets, the graphene calculations are periodic in two dimensions, while those for the nitrogen molecule are treated as zero-dimensional, without the need for vacuum separation.